ehmicky/autoserver/docs/events.md

 # Request information

-Events during the `request` phase have a `requestInfo` property on the event payload, with the properties:
+Events during the `request` phase have a `requestinfo` property on the event payload, with the properties:
   - `requestId` `{UUID}` - unique ID assigned to each request.
     Also available as `X-Apiengine-Request-Id` response header.